 Typically, the intensity of work slows down during the holiday season in December, but this is a busy travel period, not recommended for visiting other parts of the country.
 You can take two weeks off in late spring or summer in consultation with your advisor.
-Make your travel plans ahead of time; some of the National Parks, e.g., Yellowstone, can get very busy in spring and summer.
+Make your travel plans ahead of time; some of the National Parks, e.g., Yellowstone, can get very busy in spring and summer and reservations need to be arranged months ahead of time.